vedmakk/a11y-agent/README.md

 1. Transcribe your speech with OpenAI Whisper
 2. Launch a Chromium browser (Playwright) locally
-3. Let the LLM (GPT-4o by default) reason about the task
+3. Let the LLM (GPT-4.1 by default, or OpenAI's _computer-use_ model) reason about the task
 4. Click, type and scroll until it fulfils the goal
 5. Speak back the result ☺︎
 6. Repeat the process until the user says "exit"